Jeh3no/Godot-Simple-FPS-Weapon-System-Asset/README.md

 # **Purpose**

-I simply wanted to make it.
+I simply wanted to make it, and share it with the community.

 Plus, it can be considered as some kind of demo for a possible big, really big asset.